marq24/emacberry.com/_docs/3200-liveshare.md

 intention of this function is to let a recipient (or multiple) know your current location after a certain amount of time.

-> When I am on solo cycling tours then my wife knows that I usually return after 2 hours.
+> When I am on a solo cycling tour, then my wife knows, I usually return after 2 hours.
 When I am not back at home
 > after a certain time Gaby is going to start to get a bit nervous.
 Of course, she can give me a call or check otherwise
-> where the heck I am, or she's simply going to receive frequent emails from GPSLogger when I am not back home for
+> where the heck I am, **or** she's simply going to receive frequent emails from GPSLogger when I am not back home after
 > 2 hours, letting her know my current location (so she can judge, if I will return shortly - or if it's going to
 > take another 4 hours).